-In general, state governments are the designated responsible planning authority for large scale renewable projects.
+In general, state governments are the designated responsible planning authority for large-scale renewable projects.
 However, some exceptions exist.
-For example, Tasmania's responsible authority for approval of wind farms is currently local government (although there are some proposed planning reforms which may affect this framework).
-Queensland also has delegated large-scale solar farms to local government as the responsible authority, as was the case in Victoria until recent changes.
+For example, Tasmania's responsible authority for approval of wind farms is currently local government (although there are some proposed planning reforms which may change this framework).
+Queensland's planning scheme also has delegated large-scale solar farms to local government as the responsible authority, as was the case in Victoria until recent changes.

 Given the skills, resources and expertise required to properly assess and manage the planning process for these large-scale energy assets, it is strongly preferred that state governments retain responsibility for the planning process and approvals, along with compliance enforcement.
-Further, council's may avoid decision making by simply declining the proposed project, resulting in an appeal to the appropriate state planning and environment court, adding further delays and costs in the process, with the state effectively being the planning authority in any case - via the court system.
+Further, council may avoid decision-making by simply declining the proposed project, resulting in an appeal to the appropriate state planning and environment court or tribunal, adding further delays and costs in the process.